vikramhimanshu/HereAPISample/README.md

 * Knowledge of design patterns.
 * Any necessaries process to make sure the quality of the code.
 * Clean code.
+* Please avoid ONE BIG git commit - this will be treated as failure of the test

 If you need help do not hesitate to contact us.